dykyi-roman/architecture/hexagonal_architecture.md

 ## Hexagonal Architecture
 The main idea behind hexagonal architecture is to have clear segregation of logic via the interface segregation principle.
-The Hexagonal Architecture, also known as Ports and Adapters.
+The Hexagonal Architecture, also known as Ports and Adapters, was introduced by **Alistair Cockburn in 2005**.
 You can have multiple adapters for a single port or even a single adapter for multiple ports.

-Once we dig deeper into the hexagonal architecture, we will find that it is a start from Onion architecture another know as traditional layered architecture.
+**Historical note:** Hexagonal Architecture (2005) predates Onion Architecture (Jeffrey Palermo, 2008) and Clean Architecture (Robert C. Martin, 2012).
+Onion and Clean Architecture were influenced by and evolved from Hexagonal concepts, not the other way around.
+All three share the core principle of dependency inversion and isolating business logic from infrastructure.

 The hexagonal architecture is based on three principles and techniques:
 * Separate User-Side, Business Logic, and Server-Side
 * Dependencies are going from **User-Side** and **Server-Side** to the **Business Logic**